Meet Your Doctor

 Most recently, he has advocated to congressmen and senators for more transparent pricing for patients in Washington, D.C and Louisiana.
 In 2016 he was speaker and presenter European Association of Centres of Medical Ethics (EACME) conference in Leuven, Belgium.
 Additionally, he was presenter and speaker at the 2017 Direct Primary Care Summit in Washington, DC.

-He is fluent at a native level in Spanish and professional working fluency in French and Italian.
-He produces and hosts The Direct Primary Care podcast.
-Landon is also author of the book, On the Primitive Way, a religious travel memoir.
+Dr Roussel serves as Adjunct Professor at Franciscan University in Baton Rouge, where he teaches graduate-level bioethics.
+He produces and hosts The Direct Primary Care podcast, the go-to podcast for information and updates on the DPC model.
+He is fluent in Spanish, French and Italian and is the author of the book, On the Primitive Way, a religious travel memoir.
 When he is not practicing medicine, Dr. Roussel enjoys his involvement as a fourth-degree Knight of Columbus, writing and hiking.
 He is married to his college sweetheart Amanda and has two young children.